pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

   }
 }
 ```
-The type is no longer `FileTransferAction`, but instead `CopyAction`.
+The type is no longer `FileTransferAction`, but instead a `CopyAction`, as our new `CustomWebserviceDataObject` converts the Json-Output of the Webservice into a Spark DataFrame.
 We also changed the feed name.
-For this part we are mainly interested exectuting this action.
+For this part we are mainly interested executing this action.

 ## Try it out
 Re-Build the docker image to update the Scala files and then execute this specific feed using the command below